Divide-By-0/blog/content/posts/movies.md

 - **The Secret and Their Eyes (original Spanish version)**: Action thriller with plot intricacies to endlessly discuss.
 Personally recommended to me due to plot.
 - **Shoplifters**: Director is very good, and this one won a number of international film festivals.
 Usually recommended for people who liked Parasite.
+- **Drive my Car**: A Murukami classic.
 - **Handmaiden**: Korean, sexual mystery, gripping and edgy themes, strange straightforward romantic movie
-- **Drive my Car**: A Murukami classic.
+- **Ghost in the Shell**: A classic sci-fi film, recommended alongside Akira.
 - **Portrait of a Lady on Fire**: Well made, 2x recommended to me
 - **Grave of the Fireflies**: Studio Ghibli classic.
 Supposed to be very sad.
 - **The Banshees of Inisherin**: Scottish comedy.
 Oscar nominee.